yellowdog/python-examples/README.md

 The script is run using `python delete.py` or `./delete.py`.
 This script deletes any objects created in the YellowDog Object Store.

 The `NAMESPACE` and `NAME_TAG` values in the `config.toml` file are used to identify which objects to delete.

+### The `provision.py` script

+The script is run using `python provision.py` or `./provision.py`.
+This script provisions a new Worker Pool according to the specifications in the `WORKER_POOL` section of the configuration file.

+### The `shutdown.py` script

+The script is run using `python shutdown.py` or `./shutdown.py`.
+This script shuts down Worker Pools that match the `NAMESPACE` and `NAME_TAG` found in the configuration file.
+All remaining work will be cancelled, but currently executing Tasks will be allowed to complete, after which the Compute Requirement will be terminated.

+### The `terminate.py` script

+The script is run using `python terminate.py` or `./terminate.py`.
+This script immediately terminates Compute Requirements that match the `NAMESPACE` and `NAME_TAG` found in the configuration file.
+Any executing Tasks will be terminated immediately, and the Worker Pool will be shut down.